vinaydhegde/testdriven-site/_posts/2017-10-01-01-part6-code-evaluation.markdown

 }
 ```

-The, update the `submitExercise` function to change the state of the appropriate key based on the value of `data`:
+Then, update the `submitExercise` function to change the state of the appropriate key based on the value of `data`:

 ```javascript
 submitExercise(event) {